mclausen792/bitly-challenge/README.md

 ## Running the App
 - Clone this repo
+- Run npm install in your terminal
-- Run node index.js in you terminal from inside the public directory
+- Run node index.js in your terminal from inside the public directory